enriquesomolinos/pkgripper-patches/README.md

 ## Colaboration

-Any can add more patches simply doing a merge request.
+Any can add more patches simply doing a merge request or open an issue and I'll add it.